 Saint Genevieve is the patron saint of Paris, she was an impassioned Christian, often described as a peasant who became part of history towards the end of the Roman domination.
 In the year 451 Genevieve urged the people to pray and resist the Huns that were circling Lutetia.
 Thanks to her, Attila is defeated.
 When she died, in 502, she was buried close by, on top of that famous hill which was considered a sacred place and the center of the city.

-Above her grave there was erected a small oratory that became a place of pilgrimage.
+Above her grave a small oratory was erected, this became a place of pilgrimage.
 In the year 508, King Clovis has a basilica built, as a tribute to the apostles, in the same place as the oratory and asks that he be buried next to the Saint who inspired his decision to change the capital of the Kingdom to Lutetia.

-Whether or not you have time to go inside the Panthéon in Paris, we suggest you find the benches that the City Hall has placed around the building.
+Whether or not you have time to go inside the Panthéon in Paris, we suggest you find the benches that City Hall has placed around the building.
 Some are giant slabs of stone and others are wooden benches carved with the names of 200 women who have made important contributions to different areas of knowledge but erased by history.
-You can take a little break by the Sorbonne, the city hall for arrondissement 5 and, of course, the beautiful architecture of the Panthéon.
+You can take a little break by the Sorbonne, the 5th arrondissements City Hall and taking in the beautiful architecture of the Panthéon.

 Practical information for visiting the Panthéon in Paris:

 This is some good information to have, remember that it may change due to events being held at the Panthéon.
 For more information go to the official website.